MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlServer.md

 Tags                     :
 ```

-This command gets information about all the ssSDS servers assigned to the resource group ResourceGroup01.
+This command gets information about all the Azure SQL Database servers assigned to the resource group ResourceGroup01.

 ### Example 2: Get information about an Azure SQL Database server
 ```